EBI-BioModels/biomodels-platform/README.md

-# README #
+# New Infrastructure of BioModels Database #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###